 Predictive Marketing Software

-EverString offers data curation and mapping for millions of B2B accounts.
+ZoomInfo offers data curation and mapping for millions of B2B accounts.
 All this data is combined with your site usage information and current customer profiles to build an actionable database.
-Basically, you tell EverString what your looking for, and the software builds matching customer segments with accounts and contacts that are most likely to convert.
-Once EverString builds your segments, you can customize messaging for each step in the customer lifecycle before launching a campaign, which makes this a great tool for account-based marketing (ABM) initiatives.
+Basically, you tell ZoomInfo what you’re looking for, and the software builds matching customer segments with accounts and contacts that are most likely to convert.
+Once ZoomInfo builds your segments, you can customize messaging for each step in the customer lifecycle before launching a campaign, which makes this a great tool for account-based marketing (ABM) initiatives.

 Infer’s predictive modeling brings together all of your data sources to provide a complete picture of a lead’s position in the sales funnel.
 The company reports an average conversion rate three times higher than the norm for their accounts.
 Infer monitors signals from online sources and public data, then builds predictive models based on previous key accounts and rules that you specify.
 Account-based marketers and sales prospecting teams will find all this data helpful both for finding customers that are close to converting and for shortening the overall sales cycle.